Key Takeaways

 In real-world settings, more factors influence how much weight someone loses.
 Diet, exercise, and other lifestyle habits sway how well this medication works, as does the exact type of Tirzepatide.

-Zepbound is the version of tirzepatide that’s indicated for weight loss and most commonly used in weight loss trials.
+Zepbound is indicated for weight loss and is most commonly used in weight loss trials.
 The drug’s manufacturer reports one in three people on the 10mg or 15mg dose of Zepbound experienced a -25% change in weight in 72 weeks.

 Side Effects of Each